 Slovenia Health Care and Vaccinations

 The EHIC (European Health Insurance Card) gives tourists from EU-countries access to state-provided medical treatment, but comprehensive travel insurance is advised.
 Travellers from other countries should find out if they are covered by other reciprocal arrangements.
-Australia, for example, has such an agreement as long as citizens carry their Medicare card.
+Australia, for example, has such an agreement as long as citizens carry their Medicare card part of the treatment is covered.
 For more information contact the Health Insurance Institute of Slovenia (ZZZS) (www.zzzs.si).

 Food and Drink